 For many people, daily life involves a lot of sitting—at a desk at work, behind a steering wheel in a car, or on the train or bus for a commute.
 Sitting for long periods deactivates the glutes and tightens the hamstrings.
-After work, you might want to, but going directly from hours of sitting right into or playing sports is a recipe for disaster.
+After work, you might want to hit the gym, but going directly from hours of sitting right into physical training or playing sports is a recipe for disaster.
 At the very least, you won’t perform at your best.
 You’re also more likely to get injured, and that’s especially true for middle-aged and senior athletes.
 Before you jump into a workout, you need to stretch, and leg stretches should be a key component of your warmup.

 Ideally, you should embrace a regular conditioning program that activates the glutes, strengthens the core, loosens the hips, and gets the body working like the well-oiled kinetic machine nature intended.
 If nothing else, it’s crucial to perform some leg stretches before hitting the court, field, or gym.
 Here are seven to get you prepped.